NATO: Libya intervention

-During the Libyan Civil War, violence between protesters and the Libyan government under Colonel Muammar Gaddafi escalated, and on 17 March 2011 led to the passage of United Nations Security Council Resolution 1973, which called for a ceasefire, and authorized military action to protect civilians.
+During the Libyan Civil War, violence between protesters and the Libyan government under Colonel Muammar Gaddafi escalated.
+On 17 March 2011, the UN Security Council adopted Resolution 1973, which called for a ceasefire and authorized military action to protect civilians.
 A coalition that included several NATO members began enforcing a no-fly zone over Libya shortly afterwards, beginning with Opération Harmattan by the French Air Force on 19 March.

 On 20 March 2011, NATO states agreed on enforcing an arms embargo against Libya with Operation Unified Protector using ships from NATO Standing Maritime Group 1 and Standing Mine Countermeasures Group 1, and additional ships and submarines from NATO members.
 They would "monitor, report and, if needed, interdict vessels suspected of carrying illegal arms or mercenaries".

 On 24 March, NATO agreed to take control of the no-fly zone from the initial coalition, while command of targeting ground units remained with the coalition's forces.
 NATO began officially enforcing the UN resolution on 27 March 2011 with assistance from Qatar and the United Arab Emirates.
-By June, reports of divisions within the alliance surfaced as only eight of the 28 member states were participating in combat operations, resulting in a confrontation between US Defense Secretary Robert Gates and countries such as Poland, Spain, the Netherlands, Turkey, and Germany with Gates calling on the latter to contribute more and the latter believing the organization has overstepped its mandate in the conflict.
-In his final policy speech in Brussels on 10 June, Gates further criticized allied countries in suggesting their actions could cause the demise of NATO.
+By June, divisions within the alliance had begun to surface as only eight of the 28 member states were participating in combat operations.
+US Defense Secretary Robert Gates called on countries such as Poland, Spain, the Netherlands, Turkey, and Germany to contribute more, while those countries argued that the organization had overstepped its mandate in the conflict.
+In his final policy speech in Brussels on 10 June, Gates further criticized allied countries, suggesting their actions could cause the demise of NATO.
 The German foreign ministry pointed to "a considerable [German] contribution to NATO and NATO-led operations" and to the fact that this engagement was highly valued by President Obama.

 While the mission was extended into September, Norway that day (10 June) announced it would begin scaling down contributions and complete withdrawal by 1 August.
 Earlier that week it was reported Danish air fighters were running out of bombs.
 The following week, the head of the Royal Navy said the country's operations in the conflict were not sustainable.
 By the end of the mission in October 2011, after the death of Colonel Gaddafi, NATO planes had flown about 9,500 strike sorties against pro-Gaddafi targets.
 A report from the organization Human Rights Watch in May 2012 identified at least 72 civilians killed in the campaign.

 Following a coup d'état attempt in October 2013, Libyan Prime Minister Ali Zeidan requested technical advice and trainers from NATO to assist with ongoing security issues.
+NATO agreed to create a small Brussels-based advisory team to help Libya strengthen its security forces.